 Basic DBS Check

 Anyone in England and Wales can obtain a basic DBS check, whether an individual is employed or is applying for a position - this is considered the first level of screening.
 A basic DBS check shows whether an applicant has any unspent convictions or conditional cautions.
 A conviction is considered ‘spent’ after a certain period of time has passed.
 Employers in all industries can request a basic disclosure to look into a candidate's criminal history and determine whether they are suitable for a position.
-A basic DBS check may also be required to get a visa or a personal alcohol license, it’s also commonplace in voluntary positions.
-However, it’s important to consider an increased level of DBS check may be required with increased responsibility.
+A basic DBS check may also be required to get a visa or a personal alcohol license.
+It’s also commonplace in voluntary positions.
+However, it’s important to consider an increased level of DBS check may be required for roles with greater responsibility.

 Standard DBS Check

 A more extensive criminal background check known as a standard DBS check is conducted by employers on behalf of candidates to make sure they are qualified for the position in question.
 This level displays details on any spent or unspent convictions, cautions, final warnings or reprimands the applicant has.
-For jobs of high responsibility, such as those held by attorneys and accountants, the Standard DBS check may be required.
-A person can be eligible for a standard DBS check if they are undertaking a role listed in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975.
-This details numerous positions, professionals, licenses and activities that fall under this.
+For jobs of high responsibility, such as those held by attorneys and accountants, the standard DBS check may be required.
+A person is eligible for a standard DBS check if they are undertaking a role listed in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975.

 Enhanced DBS Check

-A Comparison and Summary of the 3 Types: Basic, Standard, and Enhanced DBS Checks
+A Comparison and Summary of the 4 Types: Basic, Standard, Enhanced, and Enhanced with Barred List checks

 Is a DBS Check Required Before Obtaining a Personal License?

-How to Conduct a DBS Check to a Candidate Who is Based Abroad or is an International Employee?
+How to Conduct a DBS Check for a Candidate Who is Based Abroad or is an International Employee

 When you consider the rise of the remote workers and the impact of the pandemic on the changes to the workforce, an increasing number of organizations are hiring abroad - therefore the check procedure may be different from how it is for applicants who reside in the UK.
 DBS is unable to provide access to criminal records overseas, and cannot provide an overview of an applicant’s criminal record if they have lived outside of the UK.
 In this case, while the DBS may not provide international criminal records, there are many options available for employers - the UK government has provided guidance on the application process for criminal records checks overseas.
 It’s important to note, you should still run a DBS check on anyone you plan to hire who formerly resided in the UK but is now living abroad.